PolusAI/image-tools/polus-precompute-slide-plugin/README.md

 For more information on WIPP, visit the
 [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).

-## To do

-1. Additional parallelization: Currently the plugin splits the generation of each image pyramid off into its own process.
-It would be more memory efficient and faster to build individual pyramids if subpyramids were built in separate pyramids.
-This would require the creation of a method to read pyramid tiles and possibly a dag-like structure to check that certain tiles were created before starting a process.
-2. GPU acceleration: Since the number of disk reads is kept at a minimum and the main computational load is averaging pixels together to build lower resolution images, this plugin is a good candidate for gpu-acceleration.

 ## Building

 To build the Docker image for the conversion plugin, run